quantleaf/query-sdk-node/README.md

 ```

-Custom key and custom type, multiple description in multiple languages.
+Custom key and custom *EnumDomain* type with multiple descriptions in multiple languages.

 ```javascript